AUnhurian/ha-chernivtsi-poweroff/README.md

 This integration is configurable via UI.
 On **Devices and Services** page, click **Add Integration** and search for **Chernivtsi PowerOff**.

-Find your group by visiting [EnergyUA][energyua] website and typing your address in the search bar.
-Select your group in the configuration.
+Select your group (1..12) in the configuration.
+The integration parses the official schedule on [oblenergo.cv.ua][chernivtsioblenergo].

 Then you can add the integration to your dashboard and see the information about the next planned outages.